Skip to main content

 "I am absolutely delighted to be working with our four High-Performance Partnerships and creating more opportunities for elite female talent, both in the UK and internationally.
 Today is another important moment in achieving our big ambitions to raise the profile of the sport, build new audiences and create more opportunities for people to play across all levels."

 The East London Phoenix will play their matches at SportsDock on the University of East London's Docklands campus.
-SportDock’s world class facilities were home to Team USA during the 2012 London Olympic and Paralympic Games, and today are used as a training venue for the London Lions, who play in the top tier of the British Basketball League (BBL) and Women’s British Basketball League (WBBL).
+SportDock’s world-class facilities were home to Team USA during the 2012 London Olympic and Paralympic Games, and today is used as a training venue for the London Lions, who play in the top tier of the British Basketball League (BBL) and Women’s British Basketball League (WBBL).

-SportsDock will deliver exciting gameday experiences that aims to bring the local community together by creating an inclusive atmosphere where everyone is welcome.
+SportsDock will deliver exciting game day experiences that aim to bring the local community together by creating an inclusive atmosphere where everyone is welcome.

-Dr Ian Pickup, pro vice-chancellor for education and experience at UEL, said, "Women’s sport and para-sport across the board continues to grow and I am proud of the role that UEL is playing in supporting athletes from a diverse background.
+Dr Ian Pickup, pro-vice-chancellor for education and experience at UEL, said, "Women’s sport and para-sport across the board continue to grow and I am proud of the role that UEL is playing in supporting athletes from a diverse background.
 Through exciting partnerships and programmes, we are building something that people from across East London can really get behind."

 Player profiles